No. 1 Louisville stays unbeaten, beats Wake Forest 65-63

 - Oops!Something went wrong.Please try again later.

-WINSTON-SALEM, N.C.
-(AP) -- Louisville spent most of Sunday looking little like the nation's top-ranked team, from struggling to make shots to keeping a determined opponent off the boards.
+WINSTON-SALEM, N.C. — Louisville spent most of Sunday looking little like the nation’s top-ranked team, from struggling to make shots to keeping a determined opponent off the boards.

 Of course, it helps to have Dana Evans to offset all that – and allow the Cardinals to barely avoid a huge upset in their first week at No. 1.